Table of Contents[Show]

 This is how decentralised finance compares to traditional finance.

-Financial institutions hold your money.
+Financial institutions hold the money.

-You have control over your money.
+Traders have control over the money.

-Your transaction activity is pseudonymous.
+Traders transaction activity is pseudonymous.

 Anyone can access DeFi services.

-You have to apply to receive financial services.
+Traders have to apply to receive financial services.

 Markets are open 24/7.